laurenagra/Build-Your-Team/README.md

 ## Status
-- This project is incomplete as of March 9th
+- This project is complete as of March 20th

 ## Inspired By
 - GT Coding Bootcamp Team Profile Generator Homework